Online, Mid-August until Mid-September

 Questions?
 See the FAQ below or contact email@example.com with subject line Engaging Seattle.

 What does it cost to participate?
 The course is free for all registered incoming undergraduate students.
 All readings and other materials will be provided for free.

 What do I need in order to participate?
 Students will need access to the internet for course materials and to participate in discussion groups.

 When does the course start and end?
 The course begins August 16th and ends September 11th.
 This is during Seattle University's Summer Intersession term.

 Will I earn college credit for this course?
 Yes!
 This course is worth 2.0 credits towards the 180 required for graduation.
 To receive the two credits for this course, you will need to complete all course assignments and participate in the full four weeks of the course.
 The course does not fulfill any Core or major requirements.

 How is the course graded?
 There is no letter grade for the course.
 Students who satisfy course expectations, including completion of all assignments and participation in discussions, will receive two elective credits.
 These will appear on your transcription as “CR.”
 CR credits do not affect your GPA.

 What is covered?
 This course will introduce some of the biggest issues and contradictions facing Seattle in the areas of environmental justice, technology, homelessness, health, education, food security, and the arts.
 You will explore contradictions between flourishing communities and persistent inequity against the backdrop of Covid-19 and the social movements that are occurring in our country and across the globe.
-While course materials will focus primarily on issues and contradictions facing Seattle, you’ll have the opportunity to consider these topics in the context of your home community and in the nation.
+While course materials will focus primarily on issues and contradictions facing Seattle, you’ll also have the opportunity to consider these topics in the context of your home community and in the nation.